Great Basin Murders: Robert Ben Rhoades

 In March 2005, another serial killer, 59-year-old Robert Ben Rhoades, a former truck driver from Houston, Texas, became a suspect.
 On April 1, 1990, he was arrested in Arizona on charges of assaulting a woman, in the course of which he sexually assaulted and tortured her.
-After his conviction, he was extradited to Illinois in 1992, where he was charged with the murder of 14-year-old Regina Walters, who had been murdered in January 1990 and had her body dumped on the I-70.
-That same year, Rhoades pleaded guilty and was sentenced to life imprisonment.
-In 2005, his DNA was linked to the murder of 25-year-old Patricia Walsh, one of the victims of the supposed Great Basin Killer.
+After his conviction, he was extradited to Illinois, where he was charged with the murder of 14-year-old Regina Walters, who was murdered in 1990 and had her body dumped by I-70.
+In 1994, Rhoades pleaded guilty and was sentenced to life imprisonment.
+In 2005, his DNA was linked to the murder of 24-year-old Patricia Walsh, one of the victims of the supposed Great Basin Killer.

 In 2012, he pleaded guilty to killing both Walsh and Zyskowski, for which he received two additional life sentences.
 The cargo platform of his truck had a room with handcuffs on the ceiling, which were used by Rhoades to hang the victims.
 According to investigators, by early 1990, Rhoades was killing an average of three girls a month.
 He abducted his victims and then held them in the back of his truck for several days, where he sexually abused them before killing them.
 Under questioning, Rhoades said he picked up Walsh and Zyskowski in late 1989 in Texas, where they were married and trying to hitchhike to their hometown of Seattle.
 He stated that minutes after they got into his vehicle, he killed Zyskowski, dumped his body and for the next week he kept Walsh in the back of his truck, where he physically and sexually abused her before shooting and dumping her in Millard County, Utah.
 He also confessed to killing Regina Walters' boyfriend, Ricky Lee Jones.
 The pair had run away from their homes in Houston, and Jones went missing at the same time as her.
-Despite his confession, Rhoades was never charged in his supposed death, as Jones' body was never found.
+Despite his confession, Rhoades was never charged in his supposed death.